pluralsight/PS-AutoLab-Env/update-v5.md

 # Updating from Version 4 to Version 5

-> *If you have never installed the PSAutolab module before, you can disregard this document*.
+> *If you have never installed the PSAutoLab module before, you can disregard this document*.

 This document outlines the changes and steps you should take when updating from version 4 to version 5 of the PSAutoLab module.
 This is a **major** update to the module.
 It is recommended that you finish and remove all lab configurations before installing this update.
 Run `Get-VM` to verify you have no lab VMs running.